BUNPC/Beam-Propagation-Method/README.md

 ![Figure](InputWavefront.jpg)
 ![Figure](OutputWavefront.jpg)

+For any issue reporting or suggestions, please contact Dr. Xiaojun Cheng, xcheng17@bu.edu

 Notes:
 1. The layer distance d should be smaller than or equal to the scattering mean free path ls.
 2. The anisotropy factor g is not an input parameter but is related to sigma_x.

+Updated 06/26/2019